Applying For Financial Aid

 - Action Required: Your application requires further action.
 Contact your school to resolve the issue.

-It takes about 3 business days for Florida Tech to receive your FAFSA after you submit it.
 If you have any questions about the status or results, just give us a call.
 We’ll be happy to help guide you through the process.

 University Scholarships and Grants

 Applying for University Scholarships and Grants is easy.
 All students who apply for admission to Florida Tech are considered for our university’s scholarships and grants.
 For more information on what types of scholarships and grants are offered, visit our University Scholarships and Grants page.